 In Chapman’s The Five Love Languages, he argues that different individuals have different “languages” they use to express love, and that we “hear” love best when it’s spoken in our language.
 Which one of these sounds most like how your partner hears love from you?
 Which describes how you hear love?

-Physical Touch: Feels most loved when you touch him/her: stroke her hair, hold hands, massage, rub her feet, hugging, kissing, sex.
+Physical Touch: Feels most loved when you touch: stroke their hair, hold hands, massage, rub their feet, hugging, kissing, sex.
 Feels most rejected when touch is missing (or if touch is used in anger).

 Words of Affirmation: Encouragement and praise are vital.
 Being acknowledged for work, appreciated for who s/he is, validated for concerns, cheered on for efforts.
-May be very sensitive to criticism.
+Sensitive to criticism.

-Acts of Service: Wants active support with household tasks, like laundry, washing dishes, running errands, making a to-do list together and taking on jobs.
-Feels unsupported when you don’t pitch in.
+Acts of Service: Wants active support with household tasks, like laundry, washing dishes, running errands, making a to-do list together.
+Feels unsupported if you don’t pitch in.

 Gifts: Loves any special little thing done just for him/her.
-Little notes left around the house, something special from the grocery store, pictures of the baby texted during the day.
+A card, something special from the grocery store, pictures of the baby texted during the day.
 Will be especially upset if you forget a birthday, anniversary or other gift-giving occasion.

 Quality Time: Wants your Presence – time together, spent talking and connecting, doing activities together.
 Feels unsupported if you’re off buying gifts or doing tasks instead of spending time together.

 Discuss this with your partner.
 Are you right about what his/her language is?
 What does s/he think is your language?
-Sometimes couples discover that if one is feeling unloved, it’s not that their partner wasn’t trying to communicate love, it’s just that s/he was shouting a lot in the wrong language.
+Sometimes couples discover that if one is feeling unloved, it’s not that their partner wasn’t trying to communicate love, it’s just that they were shouting a lot in the wrong language.

 But beyond date night, think about ways that even a few minutes a day can make a big difference.
-In an article by Carolyn Pirak (www.parentmap.com/article/make-time-for-your-partner) she recommends making a commitment to 40 minutes a day to improve your relationship: When you separate, spend at least two minutes saying goodbye.
+In an article by Carolyn Pirak, she recommends making a commitment to spending 40 minutes a day to improve your relationship: When you separate, spend two minutes saying goodbye.
 When you reunite, spend 20 minutes talking about your days.
-Take five minutes a day to express appreciation to each other.
-Devote at least 8 minutes a day to showing affection.
-Give at least five minutes a day to sharing dreams and planning ahead.
+Take five minutes to express appreciation to each other.
+Devote 8 minutes to showing affection.
+Give five minutes a day to sharing dreams and planning ahead.

 Make a plan for special time together this week.
 Each day, grab some sweet little moments together.

 Many conflicts arise because one or both of you is not getting something that you need.
 You can start feeling like opponents on opposite sides of an issue or like competitors for scarce resources.
-Here are some steps to start thinking like allies again, and being working things out.
+Here’s how to start thinking like allies again, and being working things out.

 - Identify what you need.
-Sometimes you need to figure it out yourself before you can tell your partner.
 Hint: if you often find yourself saying “You never do X” or “You always do Y” or “I never get to do Z,” there’s a hint in there somewhere.

 - Communicate that need to your partner.
 Be clear, and specific.
 Use the “I” word – “I need this”, not the “You” word – “Here’s what you need to do.”
 Help them understand how you feel about this emotionally.
 “It makes me sad when…” “I feel overwhelmed when…”